mitradranirban/blockbone/fontbakery/fontbakery-report.md

 <li>U+02D8 BREVE: try adding one of: canadian-aboriginal, yi</li>
 <li>U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi</li>
 <li>U+02DB OGONEK: try adding one of: canadian-aboriginal, yi</li>
-<li>U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, cherokee, coptic, math</li>
+<li>U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, math, cherokee, tifinagh</li>
-<li>U+030A COMBINING RING ABOVE: try adding one of: syriac, duployan</li>
+<li>U+030A COMBINING RING ABOVE: try adding one of: duployan, syriac</li>
 </ul>
 <p>Or you can add the above codepoints to one of the subsets supported by the font: <code>latin</code>, <code>latin-ext</code></p>
  [code: unreachable-subsetting]